High-speed chase ends after stolen car found in East Nashville, Suspect at large

 NASHVILLE, Tenn.
 (WKRN) – A police pursuit that spanned two counties ended with the suspect’s vehicle found abandoned in East Nashville early Wednesday morning.

-Metro police told News 2 officers began pursuing the vehicle because it was taken in a carjacking several days ago.
+Metro police told News 2 officers began pursuing the vehicle around 3:45 a.m. because it was taken in a carjacking several days ago.

 Metro officers followed the black Mazda 6 into Wilson County on Interstate 40, where speeds reportedly reached over 100 mph.